Nonye2K3/chia/Beginner's-Guide.md

 Once Chia is installed, users will use the Chia application to create plots.
 Depending on your hardware it can take 4-12+ hours to create a plot.
 Each approximately 101 [GiBs](https://simple.wikipedia.org/wiki/Gibibyte) in size.
 The user stores these plots on computer equipment and then farms the created plots for the potential to earn coins.

 Inside each plot is a large number of pre-formulated calculations stored in large table (spreadsheet) of blocks called (hash) cells.
 You win potential coins by providing the winning pre-formulated (hash) code to allow the transaction to occur.
 The winning transaction is very quickly done within 2-3 seconds and the user is compensated with coins to facilitate the transaction.
 Plots have many (hash) cells inside so if 1 is used there is still many left.
 In other words, you do not need to delete a plot if it wins you coins.
 Plots can keep earning you coins.
 Plots are estimated to last over 5 years.

+### The CLI - Command-line Interface
+The [Chia CLI](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference) is the more advanced way to use Chia.
+The CLI can do everything the GUI can do and more (like better utilize your hardware to optimize plotting).
+It is recommended you start with the GUI to get the basics of Chia down before starting to use the CLI.

 ## Setting Expectations